Naltrexone Side Effects: Is It Worth the Risk?

 Most people take naltrexone for 12 weeks or more.
 Your doctor might give you pills you take every day.
 Or if you’re worried you’ll skip pills so you can relapse, a long-lasting injection may be a better option.

-Side effects most people feel while taking naltrexone include the following:
+Side effects associated with naltrexone include the following:

 Naltrexone Drug Interactions: What You Should Know